reactjs/react.dev/content/docs/hooks-overview.md

 Here, `useState` is a *Hook* (we'll talk about what this means in a moment).
 We call it inside a function component to add some local state to it.
 React will preserve this state between re-renders. `useState` returns a pair: the *current* state value and a function that lets you update it.
 You can call this function from an event handler or somewhere else.
 It's similar to `this.setState` in a class, except it doesn't merge the old and new state together.
 (We'll show an example comparing `useState` to `this.state` in [Using the State Hook](/docs/hooks-state.html).)

 The only argument to `useState` is the initial state.
-In the example above, it is `0` because our counter starts from zero.
+In the example above, it is `0` because we didn't generate a random number yet.
 Note that unlike `this.state`, the state here doesn't have to be an object -- although it can be if you want.
 The initial state argument is only used during the first render.

 #### Declaring multiple state variables {#declaring-multiple-state-variables}